-- ARM-sponsored data will be released in the general spirit of the basic tenets of the ARM Facility:
+- ARM-sponsored data will be released in the general spirit of the basic tenets of the Atmospheric Radiation Measurement (ARM) user facility:

 - Free and open access.